FrankiePower/FrankiePower/README.md

 ⚡ Fun fact: I like to play chess; not a GM yet, but i have an elo rating of 1400+.
 That's something right?

 ✍️ Favourite Quote: "if one's nature is a problem, rather than just problematic, is that I see things in terms of victory or death, and not just victory but total victory.
 And it's true: I always have.
 It's either victory, or don't bother.
 The only thing worth doing is the impossible.
 Everything else is gray.
 You're born as a man with the nerves of a soldier, the apprehension of an angel, to lift a phrase, but there is no use for it.
 You're set up to be a philosopher or a king or Shakespeare, and this is all they give you?
 This?
 Twenty- odd years of school which is all instruction in how to be ordinary, and then it's a career, which is not the same thing as existence.
 I want unlimited things.
 I want everything.
 A real love.
 A real house.
 A real thing to do every day.
-I'd rather die if I don't get it - The Gambler,2014"
+I'd rather die if I don't get it - The Gambler, 2014"
 <br/>

 ## ✍🏾 You know, I'm something of a writer myself.